Natural disasters in Hawaii

 Volcanoes

 There are several kinds of events caused by volcanic activity that can be harmful to life and property.
-These include lava flows, lahars, ash falls, debris avalanches and pyroclastic density currents.
+These include lava flows, ash falls and debris avalanches.

-Sulfur dioxide gas can react downwind with water droplets in the atmosphere and fall as acid rain, causing corrosion and adversely affecting vegetation.
-Carbon dioxide is heavier than air and tends to collect in depressions, where on occasion, it can accumulate in lethal concentrations and cause people and animals to suffocate.
+As they erupt, volcanoes also emit gases, of which the most common ones are water vapor (90 percent), sulfur dioxide, carbon dioxide, hydrogen and hydrogen sulfide.
+Sulfur dioxide can react with water in the atmosphere and come down as acid rain, which causes corrosion and has a damaging effect on vegetation.
+Carbon dioxide can also be dangerous because it tends to collect in valleys (because it is heavier than air) where it can accumulate in toxic concentrations and cause people and animals to suffocate.

 Earthquakes